theshingstar030818/tftp-server/README.md

 1. git checkout <name of branch you were working on before> # now lets merge the changes in master into your branch
 1. git merge master # this is the key
 1. You may see some merge conflicts here, thats where you need to do some checking and deleting those arrows (in the conflicting files).
 Once you are done, continue below.
-1. git add —all # add new chanegs with merges fixed
+1. git add —all # add new changes with merges fixed
 1. git commit -m “Fixed merge conflicts” # Give a message
 1. git push origin branchName # update your branch and create a pull request

-This step takes alot of care cause it can hurt the code base if accidental changes are overriden
+This step takes a lot of care cause it can hurt the code base if accidental changes are overriden